valermor/pages/README.rst

             self.add_trait(self._has_submit_button, 'has submit button')

 Notice how add\_trait() takes as first parameter the method name.
 In other words, it accepts only a callable.
-You may pass a lambda for instance to it.
-The second parameter is the short description of the trait which is used for logging.
+For instance, you may pass a lambda to it.
+The second parameter is the short description of the trait, used for logging.

-Finally, notice we have chosen three traits which are the elements that need to be ready for the interactions we are going to have with the page.
+Finally, notice how the three traits we chose are the elements that need to be ready for the interactions we are going to have with the page.
 While these three traits are verified, other parts of the page may still be loading.
-For the safeness of the test, this in general should not be a problem.
+For the safety of the test, in general this shouldn't be a problem.
 However, great care should always be taken to select proper traits so that tests do not interact with parts of the DOM which have not finished loading.

 Fifth step - logging in and returning secure area page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On successful login, secure area page should be returned.
+On successful login, the secure area page should be returned.
 This is done
 in the login\_user() method.
-Notice we have refactored some of the
+Notice that we have refactored some of the
 previous code for better reuse.

 .. code:: python